openDSLM/opendslm-deamon/opendslm-daemon.md

 [compatibility matrix](README.md#compatibility-alpha) for other sensors that may work with additional tweaking.

+On startup the daemon now probes the host (board model, kernel, OS build) and enumerates every libcamera sensor that is present.
+The detected metadata, including every advertised RAW resolution/mode, is cached and exposed via the HTTP API so clients can present accurate options in their UI without hardcoding per-sensor tables.
+If a sensor is found, the daemon also seeds the metadata defaults (model/unique model) with the detected module so `/metadata` immediately reflects the attached hardware without any manual overrides.

 ## Building

 The daemon is built alongside the shared `rpicam_app` support library: